 7 Sonny: I, Robot (2004)

-It is from science-fiction godfather Isaac Asimov’s short stories that the sci-fi actioner I, Robot draws its material.
-Thus it is replete with deep questions and concerns regarding the intersection of technology, humanity, and philosophy.
-Most notably, this includes Asimov’s ethically grounded Three Laws of Robotics: a robot must not harm a human, it must obey orders, and it must protect its own existence.
+Drawing from Isaac Asimov’s seminal short stories, the action‑packed I, Robot delves deep into the intersection of technology, humanity, and philosophy, especially the famed Three Laws of Robotics: a robot must not harm a human, must obey orders, and must protect its own existence.

 5 David: A.I.
 Artificial Intelligence (2001)